-- 2) Accounting method for consumption taxes - 3) Foreign currency translation - : Consumption taxes are accounted for using the net method of reporting. - : A foreign currency transaction is translated into the functional currency of each Group company at the rate of exchange at the date of the transaction.
+- 2) Foreign currency translation - : A foreign currency transaction is translated into the functional currency of each Group company at the rate of exchange at the date of the transaction.

 Foreign currency monetary assets and liabilities at the end of the reporting period are translated into the functional currency at the rate of exchange at the end of the reporting period.